sethladd/dartfacts/src/site/facts/dart-has-a-package-manager/index.markdown

 # {{ page.title }}

 Dart bundles a package manager, affectionately called _pub_, with the Dart SDK.
-You can use pub to install and upgrade packages, containing Dart libraries and code.
+You can use pub to install and upgrade _packages_, which contain Dart libraries and code.

 Soon, you'll be able to search for and discover packages, as well as publish your own packages.